-Chapter 40-63 provides for various renaissance zone tax exemptions and credits.
+The primary incentives for property owners or purchasers of renaissance zone property are income and property tax incentives.
 Section 40-63-04 provides income tax exemptions to individuals who purchase or rehabilitate single-family residential property for the individual's primary residence as a zone project.
-The amount of the exemption is up to \$10,000 of personal income tax liability for five taxable years beginning with the date rehabilitation is completed or the property is occupied.
-An exemption is also available for a taxpayer that purchases, leases, rehabilitates, or makes leasehold improvements to residential, public utility infrastructure, or commercial property for any business or investment purposes as a zone project.
-The amount of the exemption is equal to the income derived from the business or investment locations within the zone, up to a maximum amount of \$500,000 per taxable year for five taxable years beginning with the date of purchase, lease, or completion of rehabilitation.
-For projects that take the form of an expansion of an existing building in the zone, the amount of the exemption is equal to the income derived from the business, or from the investment use of the building, during the taxable year times a ratio equal to the square footage added by the expansion divided by the total square footage of the building after expansion.
-In lieu of the previous exemption, a taxpayer may elect to exempt up to \$2,000 of individual income tax liability if the cost of a new business purchase, leasehold improvement, or existing business expansion exceeds \$75,000 and the business is in a city with a population of 2,500 or less.
+The amount of the exemption is up to \$10,000 of personal income tax liability for 5 taxable years beginning with the date rehabilitation is completed or the property is occupied.
+An exemption is also available for a taxpayer that purchases, leases, rehabilitates, or makes leasehold improvements to residential, public utility infrastructure, or commercial property for any business or investment purpose as a zone project.
+The amount of the exemption is equal to the income derived from all of a taxpayer's business or investment interests within the zone, up to a maximum amount of \$500,000 per taxable year for 5 taxable years beginning with the date of purchase, lease, or completion of rehabilitation.
+For projects that take the form of an expansion of an existing building, the amount of the exemption is equal to the income derived from the business or from the investment use of the building during the taxable year multiplied by a ratio equal to the square footage added by the expansion divided by the total square footage of the building after expansion.
+In lieu of the exemption on income derived from a taxpayer's business or investment locations, a taxpayer may elect to receive an income tax credit of \$2,000 per year for up to 5 taxable years if the cost of the new business purchase, leasehold improvement, or existing business expansion exceeded \$75,000 and the business is in a city with a population of 2,500 or fewer.